GE

 Global ETF portfolio of any size.
 AJ Bell wins decisively.
 The £3.50-per-month cap on shares means £42 a year covers a £20,000 ETF portfolio and a £500,000 ETF portfolio.
 Bestinvest's 0.20% US-share rate looks competitive until you plot it against a flat £42.

 Fund-heavy ISA over £500,000.
 AJ Bell wins on fee structure: zero platform fee above £500,000 on funds versus Bestinvest's continuing 0.10% tier up to £1 million.
-The gap compounds from about £625 a year at £1m in favour of AJ Bell.
+The gap compounds from roughly £625 a year at £1m, all AJ Bell.

 Cash-heavy ISA where you park proceeds between decisions.
 Bestinvest wins.
-The 1.23-point gap on cash interest funds the higher platform fee on any portfolio up to about £80,000 of invested assets — and above that still comes out net positive if cash is a meaningful slice.
+The 1.23-point gap on cash interest funds the higher platform fee on any portfolio up to about £80,000 of invested assets — and still comes out net positive if cash is a meaningful slice.

 Under-40 saving for a first home.
 AJ Bell wins by default.
 Bestinvest has no Lifetime ISA; the £1,000 government bonus cannot be replicated with any fee saving.